Picasa Web Albums – A serious Flickr contender

 Large thumbnail view

 One more great, and given, feature is that in a photos separate page, you can navigate to the previous or next picture with your left and right arrow keys on your keyboard.
 This is also accompanied by arrows pointing left and right.
 Way more user-friendly than Flickr’s small thumbnails where the current one also mysteriously disappears.
 Another thing I like, compared to Flickr, is that if you don’t give an image a caption, no text is shown.
 Compare that to Flickr who defaults to showing the image file name as the title; not nice.

 A nice addition is the slideshow view.
 You get to see large versions of every image, and again, it is up to the end user to choose whether to display each image’s caption or not.
 Superb!

 The free account includes 250 MB of storage, and you can upload as many photos you want, an when you want, within that range; compare that to the Flickr monthly 20 MB bandwidth upload limit.
 Extra storage is only available to people in the US at the time of writing this, and they will get a fixed 6 GB limit for $25 a year.

 For PC and Linux users, the Picasa software is the given way to go.
 For Mac users, there’s a Mac OS X uploading tool that, as opposed to the Flickr Uploadr, actually works and doesn’t crash every second time.
-Also, according to the What's New page, people with 6 GB storage can now also upload videos.

 The first basic things that are missing:

 - No way to have (totally) private photos.

 - No way to share specific albums/photos with certain other users.